bioIKEA/IKEA_BETA_Benchmark/README.md

 </tr>
 </tabe>

-# How to use kkkkk
+# How to use

 ## Downlaod the latest benchmark
 We have provided three sources for you, 1) benchmark-raw (raw data directly downloaded from each source),  2) benchmark-data (networks and mappings), 3) benchmark-tasks (a total of 1300 tasks).
 Please follow the path to download the archived benchmark and data.
-Please note, you don't need licenses to obtain all the evaluation tasks.
-However, the archives of raw data and benchmark data are encrypted due to the copy-right policy regulated by the license in each database used.
-You need to get the licenses and contact the author (Zong.nansu@mayo.edu) for decryption.
+Please note, the archives are encrypted due to the copy-right policy regulated by the license (e.g., drugbank).
+If you want to use data for your study, please prepare the license and contact the author (Zong.nansu@mayo.edu) for decryption.

-- benchmark/row/ ** These are the raw data, please prepare the licenses for decryption **
+- benchmark/row/  ** These are the raw data **
-- benchmark/data/ ** These are the data used in the benchmark, please prepare the licenses for decryption **
+- benchmark/data/ ** These are the benchmark data, i.e., networks and mappings **
-- benchmark/tasks/ ** These are the evaluation tasks in the benchmark, you don't need licenses **
+- benchmark/tasks/ (Link:https://terabox.com/s/1We77C68y3zh0g6gfywUcXA  Password:a84z) ** These are the evaluation tasks in the benchmark **

 ## Generate your own version of benchmark